Top 10 Best Invoicing Software for Freelancers

 There are plenty of invoicing tools out there.
 Which one makes the ideal option to pick?

-Well, we’ve decided to help with that, and here are the best options you can use to manage your freelancing payments.
+We’ve decided to help with that, and here are the best options you can use to manage your freelancing payments.

 1 – Bonsai

-Bonsai will handle all of the administrative work getting in the way of you focusing on the business.
+Bonsai will handle all the administrative work getting in the way of you focusing on the business.
 It is an all-in-one product suite that makes running your freelance business easy.

 2 – QuickBooks